AN/SPS-55

 The AN/SPS-55 is a solid state surface search and navigation radar.
 It was developed by Cardion Electronics for the U.S. Navy under a contract awarded in 1971.
 It was originally developed for a class of ships known as Patrol Frigates, but it was also installed on numerous Cruisers, Destroyers, and Minesweepers.
 It is an I band radar and its antenna consists of two waveguide slotted arrays mounted back-to-back.
 One array provides linear polarisation and the other provides circular polarisation.
 Polarisation is user selectable and the circular polarised array is more effective in reducing returns from precipitation.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-55" designation represents the 55th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.